meezwhite/OpString/README.md

 #### Returns

-`number|null` - The id of the inserted operation or `null` if the operation wasn't inserted.
+`number|boolean` - The id of the inserted operation or `false` if the operation wasn't inserted.

 </br>
 </details>